J0JayKay/SoC_Design_and_Planning_VSD/README.md

 <details>
 <summary> <h4>Section 1</h4> </summary>

-1. The directory containing OpenLane is cd'ed to, using the command:
+1. The directory containing OpenLANE is cd'ed to, using the command:

 ```bash
 cd ~/Desktop/work/tools/openlane_working_dir/openlane